xXleowXx/gitlab-charts/doc/development/index.md

-We default to providing the bare minimum that can easily be supported, by exposing a specific configuration of controlling the HPA via the CPU Utilization and exposing only one configuration option to the community, the `averageUtilization`.
+We default to providing the bare minimum that can easily be supported, by exposing a specific configuration of controlling the HPA via the CPU Utilization and exposing only one configuration option to the community, the `targetAverageUtilization`.
 Being that an HPA can provide much more flexibility, more advanced users may want to target different metrics and as such, is a perfect example of where we can utilize and if statement allowing the end user to provide a more complex HPA configuration in place.

 ```yaml
   metrics: